 If your work tasks are not suitable for work at home, you are still entitled to full salary without salary deduction for up to 14 days if you are forced to stay at home due to mild symptoms of disease or because you have recently been abroad, for example.
 However, if you are too sick to work, you must report sick.

 Employees are urged to work from home if possible to reduce the risk of spreading disease.
 Discuss with the supervisor what work tasks can be performed from home.

 Employees who belong to risk groups based on illness are requested to contact their supervisor for discussions.

 All employees over the age of 70 are urged to follow the recommendations of the Public Health Agency of Sweden and limit their contacts with others, and hence avoid visiting the university’s campuses and workplaces.

 The University follows the advice and recommendations from the Public Health Agency of Sweden, and hence requests everyone with symptoms of disease to stay at home.
 Such symptoms are even mild symptoms of a cold or the flu, but also other symptoms of disease.
 All individuals are responsible for taking necessary precautions to reduce the risk of spreading disease.
 If you are worried, please notify your supervisor who can address the situation.

 Yes, please contact Feelgood.

-Internal meetings should either be cancelled or exchanged for alternative digital solutions as far as possible.
+Internal meetings should be exchanged for alternative digital solutions as far as possible.
 The responsible supervisor is in charge of assessing the form for the meeting when necessary.

 Umeå university has no plans on limiting deliveries from foreign suppliers at the moment.